MegaRockLabs/smart-account-auth/README.md

 ### Passkeys

-For passkeys you need to check whether a credential has been registeted and prompt the user to register one if it hasn't
+For passkeys you need to check whether a credential has been registered and prompt the user to register one if it hasn't

 ```typescript
 import { getPasskeyCredential, registerPasskey } from 'smart-account-auth'